-Whenever you have a team that has a history stretching back more than 115 years, there is bound to be a rich story of their evolution along with the game and America from the early days to present times.
+Whenever you have a team that has a history stretching back more than 115 years, there is bound to be a rich story of their evolution along with the game and America at large from the early days to present times.
 The Chicago White Sox history includes major stories in baseball lore, iconic stadiums, players, managers, and World Series champions a century apart.

-The scandal completely derailing the team and the White Sox did not win another pennant until 1959.
+The scandal completely derailed the team and the White Sox did not win another pennant until 1959.
 However, despite successful seasons in the 50s and 60s, the team did not have any other hardware to show for their performances.
-Ups and downs throughout the 70s and 80s kept them team from stringing together many winning seasons.
+Ups and downs throughout the 70s and 80s kept them from stringing together many winning seasons.
 The constant threat of being moved from Chicago kept the team in limbo.

 A new stadium brought stability to the club in 1991 along with 12 winning records between 1990 and 2005.
 That year, after winning 99 games to take the AL Central title, the White Sox moved through the playoffs swiftly, ultimately winning the World Series by sweeping the Houston Astros.